Katyi/hello-world/README.md

 # hello-world
-Just learning
-Happy New Year soon!
+Merry X-mas and Happy New Year!